|

 Answer:

-be in compliance with the FAA regulations.
-This training
+training and be in compliance with the FAA regulations.

-program can be used to meet your FAA training requirements, and
+This training program can be used to meet your FAA training

 However, we are NOT stating that this program is CNS approved

-endorsement scheme for computer based training at the present
+an endorsement scheme for computer based training at the

-whole issue as your sole responsibility is to the FAA and the
+this whole issue as your sole responsibility is to the FAA

-be logged on at a time.
-IF you need to train many people at the
+may be logged on at a time.
+IF you need to train many people

 Answer: This program will teach you to use the IATA regulations